-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (‘the Act’) and constitutes Stobart Group’s slavery and human trafficking statement for the financial year ending 28 February 2019.
+This statement is issued by Esken Limited under the provisions of the Modern Slavery Act 2015 (the Act) and covers the financial year ending 29 February 2020.

-This statement has been approved by the Board of Directors and signed by Iain Ferguson, the Chairman of Stobart Group.
-Information contained in this statement is correct to the date of publish.
+This statement has been approved by the Board of Directors and signed by David Shearer, the Chairman of Esken.
+The information contained in this statement is correct at the date of publishing.

-Stobart Group is one of the UK’s leading infrastructure and support service businesses and is listed on the London Stock Exchange.
-As at the end of the financial year to 28 February 2019, Stobart Group has over 1,100 employees operating across five main operating divisions at sites throughout the United Kingdom
+Esken, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
+As at the end of the financial year to 29 February 2020, Esken had over 1,400 employees operating across five main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

-Aims to deliver a first-class passenger experience through its ownership of London Southend Airport, Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.
+Aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.

 Is the number one supplier of biomass in the UK, sourcing, processing and supplying fuel to biomass plants under a mix of short and long-term contracts.

-Stobart Group is committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
+Esken is committed to acting ethically and ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.

 All internal policies are reviewed regularly to ensure they are appropriate, well communicated and promote continued compliance with the Act and other applicable legislation.

-Stobart Group has in place the following policies which are relevant to the prevention of slavery and human trafficking in its operations:
+The following key policies are in place which relate to the controls relevant to the prevention of slavery and human trafficking in our operations:

-Whistleblowing Policy.
-Stobart Group encourage all employees to report any concerns related to the activities of the business, including any worries in relation to slavery and human trafficking.
-The Group’s whistleblowing policy and procedure is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.
+- Whistleblowing Policy.
+Esken encourage all employees to report any concerns related to the activities of the business, including any worries in relation to modern slavery and human trafficking.
+Esken’s whistleblowing policy and procedure is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.

-Equality & Diversity Policy.
-Stobart Group is committed to achieving a working environment which provides equality of opportunity and freedom from unlawful discrimination, harassment and victimisation on the grounds of race, sex, pregnancy, maternity, martial or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.
+- Equality & Diversity Policy.
+Esken is committed to achieving a working environment which provides equality of opportunity and freedom from unlawful discrimination, harassment and victimisation on the grounds of race, sex, pregnancy, maternity, martial or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.

-Ethics Policy.
-This policy outlines Stobart Group’s requirements for conducting business to the highest ethical standards.
-The Group demonstrates a clear approach to business integrity and ethics, which underlies Group values.
+- Ethics and Business Integrity Policy.
+This policy outlines Esken’s requirements for conducting business to the highest ethical standards.
+Esken demonstrates a clear approach to business integrity and ethics, which underlies Group values.

-Recruitment Policy.
-Stobart Group ensures that the process of recruiting employees is fair, consistent, professional and non-discriminatory to both internal and external candidates.
+- Group Recruitment Policy.
+Esken ensures that the process of recruiting employees is fair, consistent, professional and non-discriminatory to both internal and external candidates.

 Our commitment – what we do

-Stobart Group considers its supply chain to be at a ‘low risk’ in relation to modern slavery and human trafficking.
-Given the nature of the business and the sectors within which we work, there is no significant utilisation of overseas or unskilled labour, being key areas identified as posing a higher risk; imports are of a minimal amount, unskilled labour is of a small quantity and operations are UK based meaning suppliers are already under an obligation to comply with UK law on forced labour.
+Esken considers its supply chain to be at a ‘low risk’ in relation to slavery and human trafficking.
+Given the nature of the business and how we operate within the sectors within which we work, there is no significant utilisation of overseas or unskilled labour, being key areas identified as posing a higher risk; imports are of a minimal amount, unskilled labour is of a small quantity, and where used, specifically in the construction and waste sectors, we predominantly engage with reputable companies on long terms contracts with regular site visits, and operations of our and our associated companies are UK or EU based meaning suppliers are already under an obligation to comply with UK and EU law on forced labour.

-Stobart Group demonstrates a zero tolerance to slavery and human trafficking and reserves its rights to terminate any arrangements with any of its suppliers should any modern slavery or human trafficking offence be committed or suspected.
+Esken demonstrates a zero-tolerance to modern slavery and human trafficking and reserves its rights to terminate any arrangements with any of its suppliers should any modern slavery or human trafficking offence be committed or suspected.

-- Improve new supplier audit processes to ensure a dedicated section to assess any modern slavery or human trafficking risks with new suppliers and also to include these reviews as part of continuing assessment and audits of our supplier sites.
+- Review current supplier audit processes to assess any modern slavery or human trafficking risks with new suppliers and also to include these reviews as part of continuing assessment and audits of our supplier sites.

-As part of our on-going commitment to ensuring modern slavery is not present within the Group, we will look to take the following action in 2019/2020:
+As part of our on-going commitment to ensuring modern slavery and human trafficking is not present within Esken, we will look to take the following action in 2020/2021:

-- Continue to raise awareness amongst employees of modern slavery issues through, e.g. contract provisions and supplier audits.
+- Continue to raise awareness amongst employees of modern slavery and human trafficking issues through, e.g. contract provisions and supplier audits.

 - Following on from the review of standard supplier Terms and Conditions, continue a further review of our full suite of precedent contracts and terms to ensure all partners, stakeholders and counterparties that we contract with, as applicable, are required to adhere to our relevant policies.

-- Develop an expanded third-party due diligence process to apply to strategic opportunities across Stobart Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.
+- Develop an expanded third-party due diligence process to apply to strategic opportunities across Esken to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.

-Overall, Stobart Group will continue to focus on understanding further our supply chains, identifying risk areas, and increasing awareness amongst employees on the issues of modern slavery and the reporting procedures available to them.
+Overall, Esken will continue to focus on understanding further our supply chains, identifying risk areas and increasing awareness amongst employees on the issues of modern slavery and human trafficking and the reporting procedures available to them.
 We will continue to update policies and procedures as required to ensure appropriate safeguards against any mistreatment of persons are in place.